pairshaped/curlingio-docs/docs/club-management/sponsors.md

 When a member views the details of any of these items, the sponsor logo will be shown along with it's name.

-Curling I/O will keep track of how many times a sponsor has been viewed and how many times it has been clicked (if a URL has been provided).
+Curling IO will keep track of how many times a sponsor has been viewed and how many times it has been clicked (if a URL has been provided).

 ## Finding Sponsors